learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is the purpose of clearTimeout method?
+## Q 10.14.
+What is the purpose of clearTimeout method?

 The `clearTimeout()` function is used in javascript to clear the timeout which has been set by `setTimeout()` function before that. i.e, The return value of setTimeout() function is stored in a variable and it\'s passed into the `clearTimeout()` function to clear the timer.